-Master's Program
+Master of Science Program

 Students take a sequence of required coursework and local clinical experiences, followed by two full-time externships selected to meet various interests and career goals.
 A total of 51 credit hours is required for degree completion.
-See requirements and course descriptions at https://catalog.iup.edu/preview\program.php?catoid=4&poid=928&returnto=225
+See requirements and course descriptions at Program: Speech-Language Pathology, MS - Indiana University of Pennsylvania - Acalog ACMS[TM] (iup.edu)